Yzma: You're excused. Anyone else?

 - Babylon 5:

-- J. Michael Straczynski deliberately had an extra opt-out, when Sheridan gave an "Anyone who is uncomfortable with what we're doing, leave now" speech.
+- An extra opts out when Sheridan gives an "Anyone who is uncomfortable with what we're doing, leave now" speech.

-- He also had several security extras opt out when ordered to join Night Watch or resign.
-Similarly, a few of the security members who did join Night Watch are implied to not be "playing ball" with official Night Watch policies.
+- Several security personnel opt out when ordered to join Night Watch or resign.
+Similarly, a few of the security members who do join Night Watch are implied to not be "playing ball" with official Night Watch policies.
 Zack Allan turns out to be one of them, though he plays along until he can lead the other Night Watch security members into a trap.

-- Soon after the end of the Shadow War, Garibaldi quit as security chief, apparently out of disenchantment with Sheridan's leadership.
-He was being mentally manipulated by Bester.
+- Soon after the end of the Shadow War, Garibaldi quits as security chief, apparently out of disenchantment with Sheridan's leadership.
+He is being mentally manipulated by Bester.

 - In the short lived reality show Cha$e, this was an option to the players when brought up in the middle of the game with a small cash prize as a consolation.